mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 YurletyaYurletya (Spear-Hook, TL2):(Spear-Hook, TL2): A combination of spear (at one end) and four-pronged grappling hook (at the other).
-The yurletya is 2,500 mm in length and was a favourite duelling weapon of early Aslan cultures.
+The yurletya is 2,500 mm in length and was a favorite duelling weapon of early Aslan cultures.
 It is still frequently used for ritual or ceremonial purposes.
 After any attack is made with the weapon, regardless of the result, a second attack may be made in the round at a –2 DM.